Install the CLI npm i -g @sertainly/cli # Create a package srt init expense_policy # Convert a document into BDL + tests srt convert policy.pdf # Run unit tests srt test # Run real-world cases srt test expenses.csv # Publish to Sertainly srt publish --env production

 Run unit tests against rules, or evaluate real-world cases for simulation.

 Push to Sertainly.
 Call the API.
-Get a deterministic verdict.
+Get a deterministic decision.

 Decisions are billed per evaluation.
 AI features use separate credits.
 Start free, scale when you need to.